cogawi/resume/resume.md

 ### Structural Design Engineer

 - Designed structural parts and assemblies on 747-8 and 767, using CATIA V5 to define 3D models and 2D drawings.
-- Coordinated with production facilities, applying DFMA from concept to production.
+- Coordinated with production facilities and suppliers, applying DFMA from concept to production.
 - Worked with cross-functional teams to manage design completion and define interfaces.
-- Developed design solutions to factory production problems.
+- Developed design solutions to factory production problems, using a ticketing system workflow.

 ## KVICHAK MARINE INDUSTRIES, Seattle, WA&#9;*Nov 2012 -- Jan 2014*